telerik/kendo-ui-core/docs/controls/data-management/grid/editing.md

 # Editing

-Editing is one of the basic functionalities Kendo UI Grid supports and it allows you to manipulate the way the data is presented.
+Editing is one of the basic functionalities the Kendo UI Grid supports.
+It allows you to manipulate the way the data is presented.

 ## Setup

-To enable the editing support for the Kendo UI Grid widget, perform the steps described below.
+To enable the editing support for the Grid, perform the steps described below.

-### Configure DataSource
+### Configure the Data Source

 The example below demonstrates how to configure the dataSource for CRUD (Create, Read, Update, Destroy) data operations.